What is marijuana?

 - Withdraw from family and friends.

-- Don't confront a person who is high or drunk.
-Let him or her know how you feel when he or she is not using.
+- Never confront a person who is high or drunk.
+Wait until they are sober, and then tell them how you feel when they are using.